 Overleaf is a collaborative, online LaTeX and Rich Text editor designed to make the process of writing, editing, and producing research papers and project reports much quicker for you and your collaborators.
 Overleaf Professional accounts are now available to all NYU community members.

-From Immersive Concerts to Drawing in Air, the NYU Holodeck Continues to Take Shape The NYU Holodeck is a cutting-edge shared virtual reality (VR) and augmented reality (AR) environment currently in development that will “create an immersive, collaborative, virtual/ physical research environment providing unparalleled tools for research collaborations, intellectual exploration, and creative output.”
-It is […]
+The NYU Holodeck is a cutting-edge shared virtual reality (VR) and augmented reality (AR) environment currently in development that will “create an immersive, collaborative, virtual/ physical research environment providing unparalleled tools for research collaborations, intellectual exploration, and creative output.”

 The November 18, 2018 episode of ABC News’ 20/20, titled “Brave New Face,” highlighted LaGuardia Studio’s contributions to a face transplant performed in January of 2018 by Eduardo D. Rodriguez, MD, DDS, chair of NYU Langone Health’s Hansjӧrg Wyss Department of Plastic Surgery and director of its Face Transplant Program.
 Staff at the Studio scanned […]